Upper Neretva: Glavatičevo and Župa valley

 Dr. Pavao Anđelić in his book "Spomenici Konjica i okoline" claimed that Glavatičevo got its name from the name of the local nobleman Glavat or Glavatec.

 Streams and tributaries

-Rivers of the Jezernica (also Tatinac), the Gornji and Donji Krupac, the Ljuta-Dindolka, the Jesenica, the Bjelimićka Rijeka, the Slatinica, the Račica, the Rakitnica, the Konjička Ljuta, the Trešanica, the Neretvica flow into the Neretva from the right, while the Jezernica, the Živašnica (also Živanjski Potok), the Ladjanica, the Župski Krupac, the Bukovica, the Šištica with its Šištica Waterfall, the Konjička Bijela flow into it from the left.
+Rivers of the Jezernica (also Tatinak), the Gornji and Donji Krupac, the Ljuta-Dindolka, the Jesenica, the Bjelimićka Rijeka, the Slatinica, the Račica, the Rakitnica, the Konjička Ljuta, the Trešanica, the Neretvica flow into the Neretva from the right, while the Jezernica, the Živašnica (also Živanjski Potok), the Ladjanica, the Župski Krupac, the Bukovica, the Šištica with its Šištica Waterfall, the Konjička Bijela flow into it from the left.

 Rakitnica river

 Rakitnica is the main tributary of the first section of the Neretva river known as Upper Neretva (Gornja Neretva).
 The Rakitnica river formed a 26 km long canyon, of its 32 km length, that stretches between Bjelašnica and Visočica to southeast from Sarajevo.

 Lakes

 Jablaničko lake

 Jablaničko Lake (Jablaničko jezero) is a large artificially formed lake on the Neretva river, right below Konjic where the Neretva briefly expanding into a wide valley.
-Rivere provided lot of fertile, agricultural land there, before lake flooded most of it.
+The river provided lot of fertile, agricultural land there, before lake flooded most of it.

-The lake was created in 1953 after construction of large gravitational a hydroelectric dam near Jablanica in central Bosnia and Herzegovina.
+The lake was created in 1953 after construction of a large gravitational hydroelectric dam near Jablanica in central Bosnia and Herzegovina.

 The lake has an irregular elongated shape.
 Its width varies along its length.
 The lake is a popular vacation destination in Bosnia and Herzegovina.
 Swimming, boating and especially fishing are popular activities on the lake.
 Many weekend cottages have been built along the shores of the lake.

 There are 13 types of fish in the lake's ecosystem.